akveo/nebular/docs/articles/security-acl-configuration.md

   ],
 ```
 That's easy we have just provided a role, so that Nebular can determine which user is currently accessing the app.
-The good thing about this configuration is that it's not tightly coupled with the rest of your authentication flow, which gives you a lof of flexibility over it.
+The good thing about this configuration is that it's not tightly coupled with the rest of your authentication flow, which gives you a lot of flexibility over it.

 But, in our example the role is "hardcoded", which in the real world app would be dynamic and depend on the current user.